ivmai/bdwgc/README.md

-Please note that the collector source repository does not contain configure and similar auto-generated files, thus the full procedure of autoconf-based build of `master` branch of the collector (using `master` branch of libatomic_ops source repository as well) could look like:
+Please note that the collector source repository does not contain configure and similar auto-generated files, thus the full procedure of autoconf-based build of `master` branch of the collector could look like:

     git clone git://github.com/ivmai/bdwgc.git
     cd bdwgc